-When looking at these rubrics while preparing a student project entry please consider the following:
+When looking at the rubrics (document below) while preparing a student project entry please consider the following:

 - There is no point value assigned to any specific portion of the rubric.
 While the various sections are not necessarily weighted the same, an outstanding entry will do well in all of them.

-- The judges will use all three core documents when evaluating the entries.
+- The judges will use all core documents when evaluating the entries.

 - Each category description tells what is recommended for a successful entry -- so be sure to review all documents when creating your project!